 Clean Energy Charging will be activated when:

-These conditions mean it is possible for the Clean Energy Charging to only be active at night while a person is sleeping.
-It’s part of the optimized Battery Charging in order to make sure that that battery’s health is maintained and reduce carbon emissions.
+These conditions make it possible for Clean Energy Charging to only be enabled at night, when people are sleeping.
+It’s part of the optimized Battery Charging in order to make sure that the battery’s health is maintained and reduce carbon emissions.

 Clean Energy Charging won’t activate during travel or when you visit a new location that isn’t in the Important Locations.
 Location information isn’t shared with Apple and is used only for the algorithm.